drand/website/docs/blog/2020-08-10-drand-launches-v1.0.md

 ### League of Entropy's governance

-Our changes start with the drand community.
-Drand's strength and resilience are ensured by the number and diversity of its nodes.
+Our changes start with the drand community. drand's strength and resilience are ensured by the number and diversity of its nodes.
 But a key requirement for the overall security of the network is that no single entity retains complete and centralized control over the drand network.
 This calls for an explicit and decentralized governance model for the drand community of operators.
 So one of the first changes was to draft a new model of collaborative governance for the League of Entropy – the consortium supporting and sustaining the drand network.

 With this new governance model, we've established the rules and requirements that the League of Entropy needs in order to maintain a high level of network security, ensure that the League operates effectively, and establish the right conditions for ongoing improvement to the production quality of drand.
 We've also laid down the procedures for adding new members to the League of Entropy in an equitable, fair, and decentralized way.
 All told, we think these changes set up the drand project for continued success as we find new users and implement new features.